Updated July 12th, 2019

 Mortgage underwriting is the thing between you and getting funding for your house.
 If you have a road map ahead of time, you’ll know what to expect and you can prepare.
 To make sure the process goes as smoothly as possible, find an expert full-service buyer’s agent in the area you’re focused on.

-A local with experience will have relationships with lenders and understand what you need to have the best chance of getting a mortgage with good terms.
+A local top agent with experience will have relationships with lenders and understand what you need to have the best chance of getting a mortgage with good terms.

 What does it mean when a loan is in underwriting?